-A Report on Physician Well Being, and its Effect on Medical Practice
+A Survey on Physician Well Being, and its Effect on Medical Practice

 The majority (almost 87%) are moderately to severely stressed, according to a survey of practicing physicians nationwide.
 In combination with the annual Physician Retention Survey, the Physician Stress and Burnout Survey published by Cejka Search and Physician Wellness Services offers important insights about how stress and burnout are affecting the physician’s practice of medicine today.